Skip to content

 For the 5th year, my late mother-in-law celebrates her birthday in heaven.
 If she were still with us this would be her 92nd birthday.
 To honor her on this day, I learned from playback.fm that Christmas Chimes by Adrian Schubert’s Concert Orchestra was the number #1 popular song the year Dorothy was born (1927).

-The 20s era produced a number of old songs that carried down the year and here you’ll find more popular songs & singers from 1927.
+The 20s era produced a number of old songs that carried down the year from 1927.
 One of the songs found mentioned at Pop Culture Madness is Blue Sky written by Irving Berlin who gave us one of the most famous Christmas songs of all times, White Christmas.

 It was unknown to me for years that Berlin’s song made famous by Bing Crosby was first purrformed in the movie, Holiday Inn.
 What’s neat about the above clip is the starlet, Majorie Reynolds, singing with Bing isn’t really singing at all but the ghost singer, Martha Mears but what makes it really neat is I discovered while pulling this post together that another 20s songwriter, Hoagy Carmichael wrote my next featured Christmas track sung by Martha Mears, My Christmas Song For You.